harness/developer-hub/docs/continuous-integration/ci-technical-reference/restore-cache-from-gcs-settings.md

 ## Key

-The key to identify the cache.
+The key identifying the cache to restore.

+You can use the checksum macro to restore a key based on a file's checksum, for example: `myApp-{{ checksum filePath1 }}`

 The backslash character isn't allowed as part of the checksum value here.
 This is a limitation of the Go language (golang) template.
-You must use a forward slash instead:
+You must use a forward slash instead.

 * Incorrect format: `cache-{{ checksum ".\src\common\myproj.csproj" }`
 * Correct format: `cache-{{ checksum "./src/common/myproj.csproj" }}`